What To Look For When Shopping For Health Insurance

 When evaluating whether or not an insurance plan is right for you, it’s important to consider these points so you can compare apples to apples.
 All insurance plans are not the same and each policy is created with many layers of coverage sandwiched with riders, limitations and exclusions.

-I can help you make sense of it all with one quick phone call.
+I can help you make sense of the healthcare marketplace with one quick phone call.
 Schedule you FREE consult with me today!

 Still confused?
 Consulting a Licensed Health Insurance Advisor (like myself) will help you better understand your current plan, the plans you are considering, and which option makes the most sense for you.